PococodoOrg/PocoClinic/README.md

 # PocoClinic EMR

+**Note: This project is in open development using generative AI.
+We are actively looking for testers and contributors to help improve and expand the system.**

 PocoClinic is an open-source Electronic Medical Records (EMR) system designed specifically for non-profit healthcare organizations.
 The system provides a secure, easy-to-use platform for managing patient records while maintaining high standards of data privacy and security.

 ## 🌟 Features